raul-izquierdo/english/sources/@Repasar/Social Relationships.md

 ## Speaking with Purpose

+mantener una conversación
+    = To hold/have a conversation
+        - _keep a conversation going_ sería dar charla para que que la conversación no se detenga ?
+No soy capaz de mantener una conversación seria : `I'm not able to hold a serious conversation`

 asegurar algo
     = ensure (asegurarse, tomando medidas/garantizar)
     ?
 Para asegurarte de conseguir asiento, deberías reservar con antelación : `To ensure you get a seat, you should book in advance`